postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 You can choose to verify your bank account manually instead of using the automatic process documented in [Setting up direct debit payments](#setting-up-direct-debit-payments).
 This manual process may take up to two days.

+To verify your bank account manually, do the following:

 1. Select **Add payment method**, then select **ACH Direct Debit**.
 1. Enter your email and your name, then select **Enter bank details manually instead**.
 1. Enter your routing number and bank account number.
 Confirm your account number, then select **Continue**.

 In one to two business days, Stripe will make a small test deposit into your bank account that you will use to verify your bank account and will email you with further instructions.

+To verify your bank account using the test deposit, do the following:

 1. After the test deposit arrives in your bank account, go back to the Postman billing dashboard.
 Select **Plans and payments** > **Payment methods**.
 1. Hover over the bank account and select **Verify**.